Novak Djokovic sweeps aside del Potro in US Open final

 The Serb appeared to be on course for an easy victory when he went up a break in the second set to go up 6-3, 3-1.
 But del Potro broke back, then held at love and had chances for another break on his next opportunity before Djokovic finally held to end a 22-point game that lasted more than 20 minutes.

-Del Potro led the ensuing tiebreaker, 3-1, before Djokovic recovered to win six of the next seven points and wrap up a 95-minunte second set.
+Del Potro led the ensuing tiebreaker, 3-1, before Djokovic recovered to win six of the next seven points and wrap up a 95-minute second set.

 The third and final set nearly followed the same script, as Djokovic again broke del Potro to take a 3-1 lead only for the Argentinian to break back and level the set at 3-3.
 But Djokovic was in no mood to hang around, winning the last three games to clinch the crown.